My 127ms page load WordPress Speed Up Optimisation Blueprint

 The WordPress Speed Up Optimisation Blueprint by Ben Llewellyn

-Take a deep breath, “you got this”!
-Step one, make a coffee and read all the blueprint before attempting to do it!
+Take a deep breath, “you got this” :) Step one, make a cup of coffee and please read all the blueprint before attempting to try it!

 What is a standard WordPress website page speed for a vanilla WordPress site install?

-To set a personal best time (PB), I needed to have a track record or in other words I needed to define a standard or benchmark WordPress website page load speed to beat.
-I setup a basic WordPress website running the twenty seventeen WordPress theme running on a standard web hosting package.
+To set a personal best time (PB), I needed to have a track record or in other words I needed to define benchmark WordPress website page load speed to beat.
+I setup a basic WordPress website running the Twenty Nineteen WordPress theme running on a standard web hosting package.

 I only did the following: